foambubble/call-for-visualization/README.md

 I'd like to explore alternative ways of visualizing a graph of documents.
 There are many possible use cases for such a visualization:

-- Navigation (visualisation can send back events to navigate in/between documents etc)
+- Navigation inside VS Code (visualisation can send back events to navigate in/between documents etc)
+- Website navigation in a published Foam
 - Zooming in/out
 - Discovering connections
 - Organising/structuring
 - Decoration/inspiration
-- Publishing on your website
 - Etc.

-In addition to simply nodes and edges, we could consider other data points (length of document, number of in/out edges, even frequency of updates extracted from workspace git history...)
+In addition to just nodes and edges, we could consider other data points:
+- Length of document
+- Number of in/out edges
+- Frequency of updates over time extracted from workspace git history...
+- etc.

 ## Data

-Foam uses [dagrejs/graphlib] to represent the graph of documents.
-See [data/foam-docs-2020-07-16.json](data/foam-docs-2020-07-16.json) for an example of such structure.
+- Foam uses [dagrejs/graphlib] to represent the graph of documents.
+-  See [data/foam-docs-2020-07-16.json](data/foam-docs-2020-07-16.json) for an example of such structure.

-You can use [graphlib.json.read](https://github.com/dagrejs/graphlib/wiki/API-Reference#json-read) to rehydrate the graph if needed
+- You can use [graphlib.json.read](https://github.com/dagrejs/graphlib/wiki/API-Reference#json-read) to rehydrate the graph if needed.

 ## Tools